handskadi/react-projects/README.md

 # MK - ROAD TO REACT

-## bm-app:
+## bm-app

-- Collection of React compenents and Apps
+This directory contains a collection of React components and applications.

 ## learn-webpack

-- Practice of manual creation of a webpack from scratch and setp
+Here, you'll find the practice of manually creating a webpack setup from scratch, including step-by-step instructions.

 ## react-app

-- Collection of React compenents using Typscripte and its interfaces.
+This directory houses a collection of React components developed using TypeScript and its interfaces.

+**Author:**
+Mohamed KADI
+Frontend Software Engineer